 The traditional workflow for audio description production is simply not profitable for shorter clips.
 If producing a 10-minute video ends up costing $500, it makes little financial sense to spend the same amount of money on the audio description.
 In reality, the final narration file needs to be around a tenth of the price of total production.

 As a result, videos rarely include an audio description on the web.
 And with visual content being uploaded at an ever-increasing rate, the black hole in the online media universe continues to grow larger.
+Is automation the answer for increasing the amount of audio description online?

 In fact, the internet provides the simplest technological foundations for audio description.
 It should also come as no surprise that automation holds the key to greater audio description availability.